 On our Port campus and throughout the region, world-class institutions strengthen the talent of thousands of people while they inspire our future innovators.
 Together, they connect today’s and upcoming generations to leading advanced technology industries at home that are pursuing important opportunities around the world.

 A HUB FOR INNOVATION

-The Port’s upcoming state-of-the art innovation center will serve as a unique platform to connect the San Antonio community, educators and the tech industry.
-A vital educational resource for the region, the innovation center will be accessible by regional schools and have a capacity to accommodate STEM programs for well over 100,000 students per year.
+The Port’s state-of-the art innovation center serves as a unique platform to connect the San Antonio community, educators and the tech industry.
+A vital educational resource for the region, the innovation center is accessible by regional schools and has a capacity to accommodate STEM programs for well over 100,000 students per year.

 Among its features, the innovation center will provide the San Antonio Museum of Science and Technology (SAMSAT) – currently housed in a preview facility on the Port campus – with a considerably larger space to display its technological exhibits alongside modern classrooms to support simultaneous activities by school groups and other visitors.

 The innovation center also includes a large capacity technology arena to host educational programs and technology competitions and demonstrations, such as electronic gaming, robotics and drone racing, as well as a state-of-the-art collaborative technology transfer workshop and industry showroom to develop and highlight locally-created innovations and market them to the world.

 The Port’s tech learning environment is a growing hub for regional science, technology, engineering and mathematics (STEM)-based education.
 The efforts of our education partners are key in guiding students toward career paths in sectors that are rapidly growing at the Port and throughout the region – such as aerospace, robotics and cybersecurity, among others.